NathanBuskulic/OneMaxOptimal/README.md

 # BinVal

-You will find in this file some code to compute optimal values for the BinVal problem.
+You will find in this directory some code to compute optimal values for the BinVal problem.

 # EmpiricalResults